nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 > Exact processing commands for specific datasets that have been released are provided with their processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
 >
-> All output files in **bold** are published with the microarray processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> All output files in **bold** are published with the Agilent 1-channel microarray processed data in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ---